Background: The Importance of Child Care

 - If using the market price survey, increase financial support for families in need to ensure that they can afford at least 75% of the child care available.

-- Create COVID-19 policies to mitigate risks for children and families, and ensure families have easy access to information.
+- Maintain COVID-19 policies to mitigate risks for children and families, and ensure families have easy access to information.

 - Use science to inform decision-making for children in child care.